 Artificial Disc Replacement:

 Traditionally, spinal fusion has been the go-to procedure for patients with degenerative disc disease, where a damaged disc is removed and adjacent vertebrae are fused together.
 However, spinal fusion limits spinal mobility and can place additional stress on neighboring discs.
-In recent years, artificial disc replacement has emerged to often act as a viable alternative to fusion.
+In recent years, artificial disc replacement has emerged to often acted as a viable alternative to fusion.

 Artificial disc replacement involves removing the damaged disc and replacing it with a prosthetic disc, allowing for preserved motion and reduced stress on adjacent discs.
 This procedure offers several advantages, including faster recovery times, improved range of motion, and reduced risk of adjacent-level degeneration.
 Artificial disc replacement is particularly beneficial for younger, active patients who desire a more natural spinal motion after surgery.